"To injure an opponent is to injure yourself. To control aggression without inflicting injury is the Art of Peace."

 – Morihei Ueshiba

 Aikido is a modern martial art developed in the late 1920s by Morihei Ueshiba, known as O Sensei (“Great Teacher”).
 Translated, Aikido (合気道) means "the way of harmonizing with energy."
 O Sensei realized that winning at the expense of another's defeat was not a victory.
 Aikido blends with an attack, using timing and momentum.
-The attacker's momentum is redirected or evaded, leading into a throw or pin.
+The attacker's momentum is redirected or evaded, leading into into a throw or pin.
 In this way, the aggressor's physical safety is maintained, and they learn that they can only harm themselves.
 Aikido has no sparring or competition.

 In a relentlessly fast-paced world, Aikido provides a place where you can practice mindfulness, develop mental and physical strength, and flexibility.
 Aikido boosts concentration, learning capability, and leadership skills.